mosaic-group/FaspHeuristic/README.md

 If you use this library in an academic context, please cite the following paper:
 - *Michael Hecht, Krzysztof Gonciarz, Szabolcs Horvát* [Tight Localizations of Feedback Sets](https://arxiv.org/abs/2001.01440)

-### How to clone code
+### How to obtain the code
-Run from command line following command:
+Clone the git repository by running the following command from the command line:
 ```bash
 git clone https://git.mpi-cbg.de/mosaic/FaspHeuristic.git
 ```

-of if you prefere to access github with SSH keys:
+If you prefer to access GitLab with SSH keys, use:
 ```bash
 git clone git@git.mpi-cbg.de:mosaic/FaspHeuristic.git
 ```

 ### How to compile
-Library has these options available:
+The library has these options available:
 ```
 FASP_HEURISTIC_INSTALL (default: ON)
 FASP_HEURISTIC_BUILD_TOOLS (default: ON)